 Navajo Man Pleads Guilty to Federal Involuntary Manslaughter Charge

-This case was investigated by the Farmington office of the FBI and the Shiprock Office of the Navajo Nation Division of Public Safety and is being prosecuted by Assistant U.S. Attorney Paul H. Spiers.
+This case was investigated by the Gallup office of the FBI and the Crownpoint office of the Navajo Nation Division of Public Safety.
+Assistant U.S. Attorney Kyle T. Nayback is prosecuting the case.